Windows OS Hub

 slmgr timebase_eval channel serverstandarteval edition

-After the expiration of the trial period, the system starts asking for activation and shutting down every hour with the following events in the Event Viewer:
+After the trial period expires, Windows Server starts requiring activation and shuts down every hour with the following messages in the Event Viewer logs

 Log Name: System